keysmusician/periodic_table_of_harmony/README.md

 ### Buttons
 #### Show/hide nodes
 This button is actually the show/hide popup menu.
 It is used to show/hide a selection, or toggle between showing all nodes and just the ones without contiguous half steps.
-The latter option can be useful becuase the most musically useful nodes, at least traditionally speaking, are those which harmonize well, which tends to mean that they don't contain contiguous half steps.
+The latter option can be useful because the most musically useful nodes, at least traditionally speaking, are those which harmonize well, which tends to mean that they don't contain contiguous half steps.

 ![image](https://user-images.githubusercontent.com/74752740/130614468-b6d1ad78-d51d-4027-b045-3dcfa11e41fe.png)